elssam/GWAS-BCCAD/README.md

 the rest of the page shows the main scripts and program used for the bioinformatics analysis

+ [image]GWAS_pipelines2.png

 ## Download the Data Files

-Please download the image features (global and local connectivity metrics) in the [Data folder](https://github.com/elssam/GWAS-BCCAD/tree/master/Data)
+You can download the brain connectivity features (connectomes, global and local connectivity metrics) in the [Data folder](https://github.com/elssam/GWAS-BCCAD/tree/master/Data)

 ## Feature Preparation